-MFS may invest the fund's assets in securities of companies of any size.
+While MFS may invest the fund's assets in securities of companies of any size, MFS primarily invests in securities of companies with large capitalizations.

 MFS may invest the fund's assets in foreign securities.

 MFS normally invests the fund's assets across different industries and sectors, but MFS may invest a significant percentage of the fund's assets in issuers in a single industry or sector.